 Philip Barker, Founder and Principal Engineer, Nova Energy Specialists, LLC.
 Mr. Barker’s distinguished career as a consulting engineer includes 14 years with Power Technologies, Inc. (PTI), three years with EPRI’s Power Electronics Applications Center and the last 11 years founding/running Nova Energy Specialists, a consulting firm providing analytical services related to power systems, distributed generation and energy technology research.

 Mr. Barker is a Senior Member of IEEE and a member of the American Solar Energy Society.
 Mr. Barker received the IEEE PES Excellence in Power Distribution Engineering Award in 2010.
 He participated in the development of the original IEEE-1547-2003 distributed generation interface standard and has assisted several states in their development of DG interconnection requirements.
 He has also authored 31 technical papers and articles.

-Space is limited and registrations are accepted on a first-requested, first-honored basis.
-Cancellations are accepted up until two prior to the course start date.
+Cancellations are accepted up until two weeks prior to the course start date.
 Substitutions may be made at any time.

 Agenda & Syllabus